 Making the decision to have breast augmentation is the beginning of a journey to a new and improved you.
-Along the way, you will be faced with numerous choices, and Dr. Bogdan will help you carefully weigh all of your options.
+Along the way, you will be faced with numerous choices, and our physicians will help you carefully weigh all of your options.
 His extensive training and experience performing breast augmentation allow him to customize each procedure to the needs of the individual patient.

-After breast augmentation, Dr. Bogdan may have you perform breast implant exercises to maintain soft and natural-feeling breasts.
+After breast augmentation, we may have you perform breast implant exercises to maintain soft and natural-feeling breasts.
 Please review the Breast Implant Exercises page so you will have an understanding of the exercises before your consultation.